Behavior Trees and State Machines in Robotics Applications: Language Concepts (RQ1)

 \looseness=-1 We decided to discard the remaining \chg{DSLs} from our analysis.
 BT++ is now obsolete, superseded by \BTCPP after the developer of BT++ joined the latter as a contributor.
 SkiROS2 is a software platform for robotic task-level programming that uses design concepts from MDE and \bts as an execution engine.
 SkiROS2 is a new version of SkiROS \cite{rovida2017skiros, rovida2015design}, which is now obsolete.
 SkiROS2 does not have open-source projects, so we needed to discard it from further analysis.
 Beetree and pi\_trees are inactive experiments, now abandoned.

 The lower part of \Cref{tbl:btsmlanguages} lists the state-machine \chg{DSLs} we identified.
 We analyzed the first two (in bold font) and discarded the other three, since they match our exclusion criteria (cf. \cref{subsec:conceptsmeth}).
 SMACC is an actively maintained \chg{DSL} that supports ROS systems implemented in C++.
 Robot Statemachine (RSM) is another C++ \chg{DSL} with ROS support that also offers a GUI.
-Due to lack of open-source projects on GitHub using SMACC and RSM, we needed to discard them.
-Decision making is supports ROS systems in C++, but is no longer maintained.
+Due to a lack of open-source projects on GitHub using SMACC and RSM, we needed to discard them.
+Decision making supports ROS systems in C++, but is no longer maintained.
 The two included \chg{DSLs} are actively maintained when we checked (2021/06/09), have good documentation, support ROS systems in Python, and have multiple available projects on GitHub for mining. \chg{\flexbe supports ROS2, while \smach does not \cite{zutell2022ros}.}

-We now reflect on the language concepts, including their syntax and semantics, offered by the \chg{included} behavior-tree and state-machine \chg{DSLs}.
+We now reflect on the language concepts offered by the \chg{included} behavior-tree and state-machine \chg{DSLs}, both at the syntactic and semantic levels.
 The language concepts offered by our behavior-tree and state-machine \chg{DSLs} are summarized and compared in \cref{tbl:concepts}.
 The left-most column names concepts that are pertinent to the behavior-tree \chg{DSLs}, either due to inclusion or a striking exclusion from the behavior-tree \chg{DSLs}.
 The last column comments briefly on how the respective concepts are handled in the state-machine \chg{DSLs}.
 The remainder of this section discusses the details, first for \bts and then for \sms.